The page covers:

 (above) Coat of arms of Pope Sixtus IV on the entrance lintel; (below) 1602 wooden panels of the door with scenes of the martyrdoms of St. Gervase (left) and St. Protase (right), sons of St. Vitalis

 In 1595 S. Vitale was assigned to the Jesuits of S. Andrea al Quirinale who undertook a large program of restoration and decoration of the building.
 The simple fašade leads to a very interesting interior which was painted with dramatic scenes of sufferings and deaths of martyrs.
 The finely carved doors give the visitor an anticipation of what he is going to see.

-Frescoes by Tarquinio Ligustri: (left) Martyrdom of St. Paphnutius; (right) martyrdom of St. Ignatius of Antioch with Colosseo in the background.
+Frescoes by Tarquinio Ligustri: Martyrdoms of: (left) St. Paphnutius; (right) St. Ignatius of Antioch with Colosseo in the background.
 See similar paintings by Gaspard Dughet at SS.
 Silvestro e Martino ai Monti

 The paintings at S. Vitale had an educative purpose.
 They functioned as a training-ground for apostolic work, in the Roman as well as in the international context.